1941 Iraqi coup d'état: Siege of Habbaniya

-In the following days, the new Iraqi government moved substantial ground forces, including an infantry brigade, an artillery brigade, and 12 armored cars as well as tanks to the plateau overlooking RAF Habbaniya, the large British Royal Air Force (RAF) base beside the River Euphrates 50 mi west of Baghdad.
+In the following days, the new Iraqi government moved substantial ground forces, including an infantry brigade, an artillery brigade, and 12 armoured cars as well as tanks to the plateau overlooking RAF Habbaniya, the large Royal Air Force (RAF) base beside the River Euphrates 50 mi west of Baghdad.
 Upon arrival, the Iraqis demanded that the British not move any troops nor aircraft in or out of the base.
 The British responded by first demanding that the Iraqis leave the area and then, following the expiry of an ultimatum given in the early hours of 2 May, launched an attack.
-The base had a force of 96 lightly-armed aircraft, most of which were either purpose-built trainers or obsolete combat aircraft converted to training use.
-They also had an understrength battalion from the King's Own Royal Regiment (Lancaster), six companies of Assyrian Levies (troops raised by the British), 18 armored cars and a company of RAF personnel, giving a total strength of 2,200 troops to defend the base.
-The Royal Iraqi Air Force, despite having aircraft that included numerous modern British-, Italian- and US-built machines, failed to defeat the RAF.
+The base had a force of 96 lightly armed aircraft, most of which were either purpose-built trainers or obsolete combat aircraft converted to training use.
+They also had an understrength battalion from the King's Own Royal Regiment (Lancaster), six companies of the Iraq Levies, 18 armoured cars and a company of RAF personnel, giving a total strength of 2,200 servicemen to defend the base.
+The Royal Iraqi Air Force, despite having aircraft that included numerous modern British-, Italian- and US-built machines, failed to achieve air superiority.
 By the second day of fighting (3 May), four Blenheim fighter bombers arrived.

 With British forces having air superiority, the Iraqi army was forced back to Fallujah and the RAF attacked the Iraqi Air Force bases at Mosul and Rashid.
 Habbaniya had essentially lifted the siege with its own resources.
 Reinforcements, officially called "Iraqforce", came from two directions.
 British and Arab Legion forces arrived in two columns (Habforce and Kingcol) across the desert from Palestine and Transjordan.
 Additional Indian forces continued to arrive in Basra.
 The Iraqi army was driven out of Fallujah and pursued to Baghdad, which fell within a week.
 This cleared the way for the nominal restoration of the Regent and the pro-British government.
 British military occupation of Iraq continued until late 1947.

 German and Italian support for the nationalists

 In the course of the Iraq war, minor reinforcements for the nationalists were received from first Germany and then Italy.
 Arriving aircraft were crudely painted with Iraqi colours.
 Small numbers of Luftwaffe (German air force) bombers and heavy fighters, followed a few days later by obsolescent Regia Aeronautica (Italian air force) biplane fighters, flew sorties from Mosul against both RAF Habbaniya and the relieving Empire forces moving across from Transjordan.
 This was done to little effect.

-The Vichy French authorities in the Syria and Lebanon had helped both the pro-Axis Iraqi nationalists and the German and Italian air forces, providing airfields for staging and refuelling.
-Even before the end of the Iraq campaign, this had led to RAF attacks on airbases in Syria.
-Within weeks these events led to British and Empire forces invading of Vichy-administered Syria and Lebanon in the Syria–Lebanon Campaign.
+The Vichy French authorities in the Syria and Lebanon had helped the pro-Axis Iraqi nationalists and the German and Italian air forces, providing airfields for staging and refuelling.
+Even before the end of the Iraq campaign, this led to RAF attacks on airbases in Syria.
+Within weeks these events led to British and Empire forces invading Vichy-administered Syria and Lebanon in the Syria–Lebanon Campaign.